Mediterranean and Middle East theatre of World War II: Balkans

 Division of Yugoslavia after its invasion by the Axis powers.

+Map of Axis and Allied formations before the Invasion of Yugoslavia.

 In the Balkans, the Greeks had been reluctant to allow British troops into the country, because Britain could not spare enough forces to guarantee victory.
 They had, however, accepted aid from the RAF in their war with the Italians in Albania.
 As it became likely Germany would attack Greece, four British divisions were switched from North Africa to reinforce Greek Army.
 The advanced guards of these troops began arriving in March 1941, triggering the entry of German forces into Bulgaria, which made clear the German intent to invade Greece.

 In April 1941, the Axis forces invaded Yugoslavia.
 They captured Yugoslavia in 11 days and partitioned it among themselves and newly formed client states: The Independent State of Croatia and Nedić's Serbia.
 In spring 1941, Italy created a Montenegrin client state and annexed most of the Dalmatian coast as the Governorship of Dalmatia (Governatorato di Dalmazia).
 A complex guerrilla uprising of communist-led Partisans, commanded by Josip Broz Tito, soon broke out.
 A more ambivalent, predominantly Serb paramilitary movement of royalist Chetniks both fought the occupying forces and collaborated with them against the communists.
 The Yugoslav partisans eventually gained recognition from the Allies as the sole resistance movement.
 With help from both the Soviets and the Western Allies, they turned into a formidable fighting force and successfully liberated the country.

 Following the Italian invasion on 28 October 1940, which is usually known as the Greco-Italian War, the Greek forces, with British air and material support, repelled the initial Italian attack and a counter-offensive in March 1941.
 When the German invasion, known as Operation Marita, began on 6 April, the bulk of the Greek Army was on Albania fighting against the Italian forces and only six Greek divisions were only deployed to defend the Metaxas Line in case of a looming German invasion.